THE FIRST TIME WE MET

 My friend Summer created my profile even after I told her not to.

 After being single for two years, I knew that I was to date, but I didn’t want to get on the dating apps because I wanted to let the energy of the universe have me bump into a cute girl in yoga or the supermarket.
 The idea of apps felt depressing and desperate.
 So, I went into this app situation a little resistant.
 Even my friend Jerry told me to give it a try, so I was like, ‘fuck-it,’ okay.

 I got a few hearts, but nothing that interested me.

-Then I saw Nicole’s picture, and I thought, ‘hmmm cute.
-I went through her pics and saw she did yoga.
+Then I saw Nicole’s picture, and I thought, ‘hmmm, cute.
+I went through her pics and noticed she did yoga.
 There was a pic of her and her niece, but at the time, I wasn’t sure if that was her daughter.
-There was also a picture of her in a yoga pose and, in that pose, her smile looked so beautiful and kind.
+There was also a picture of her in a yoga pose; her smile looked so beautiful and kind.
 The pic had me intrigued.

 I took screenshots of Nicole’s profile and sent it to my friend Summer.
 Summer was like, ‘Nicole, she is gorgeous.’
 That was a Friday afternoon.

 That Saturday, I gathered enough strength to message Nicole.
 She was on my mind.
 I didn’t think she would message me back because she hadn’t hearted me back from the day before, but I was like, ‘fuck it.
 I have nothing to lose.’
 That Saturday night, she hearted and messaged me back.
 We have been together ever since.

 Our first date was amazing.
 It was probably the most transparent date I’d ever been on.
 Before our first date, we spent about two weeks talking on the phone and texting.
 The level of transparency had already been introduced between us, so we were having conversations about everything.